Sensory neuron: Connection with the central nervous system

+Sensory neurons are specialized cell that senses stimuli from the environment (light, touch, sound, etc.) and relays that information to the central nervous system.

 Information coming from the sensory neurons in the head enters the central nervous system (CNS) through cranial nerves.
 Information from the sensory neurons below the head enters the spinal cord and passes towards the brain through the 31 spinal nerves.
 The sensory information traveling through the spinal cord follows well-defined pathways.
 The nervous system codes the differences among the sensations in terms of which cells are active.

 Classification

 Adequate stimulus

 A sensory receptor's adequate stimulus is the stimulus modality for which it possesses the adequate sensory transduction apparatus.
 Adequate stimulus can be used to classify sensory receptors: